 If you’re a local Colorado Springs business looking for a different marketing strategy, there’s a new spin on an old classic that you might not know about: Every Door Direct Mail, or EDDM for short.
 Designed to help businesses distribute promotions and advertisements to a targeted area, this U.S. Postal Service program allows businesses to have their mailer hand delivered to every mailbox along chosen mail carrier routes.
 EDDM is a cost effective alternative to traditional direct mail that allows you to saturate a market and promote to every household and/or business in a desired geography.
 Plus each mailpiece typically costs less than the price of a first class stamp to send.

-Traditional printed media does not have the same effectiveness as before, and all the new trends seem to be in digital or online platforms.
-However, one of the great benefits of online marketing for local businesses is that they can focus their efforts on targeted areas or people to get more bang for their buck.
-EDDM lets you do the same thing, but with direct mail.
+Traditional print media has evolved due to all the new marketing and advertising trends leaning more heavily to online platforms.
+This is understandable because one of the great benefits of online marketing for local businesses is that you can utilize demographics which narrow your focus resulting in more bang for your buck.
+EDDM lets you do the same thing, but with a physical mailing.